 In example embodiments, the number of times that other search results are selected before a particular search result is selected (referred to as pre-pogosticking) is tracked, and the number of times that other search results are selected after a particular search result is selected (referred to as post-pogosticking) is also tracked.

-- The order in which the search results are presented,
+- The presentation order for the search results

-- Whether each search result is selected by the user, and;
+- Whether each search result is selected by the user

 - The current time of each search result selection, or an indication as to the order of search result selection.